Estimate Time5 min

 Fees

-There are a variety of fees that may be associated with mutual funds.
+There are a variety of fees that may be associated with some mutual funds.
 Some funds come with transaction charges for buys and sells or commissions known as loads.
 And there are funds that charge a redemption fee if you sell shares you've only owned for a short time.
-Investors also pay ongoing expenses to cover the cost of operating the fund; this includes investment advisory fees (paying the fund manager and the research staff), as well as transaction costs associated with buying and selling securities within the fund.
+Investors also pay ongoing expenses to cover the cost of operating and managing the fund (what's known as the fund's "expense ratio"); this includes investment advisory fees (paying the fund manager and the research staff), as well as the portfolio manager's transaction costs associated with buying and selling securities within the fund.
 When evaluating a fund, remember that fees play a factor and may potentially detract from a fund's performance over time.
 All Fidelity funds can be bought or sold with no transaction fees when you buy them through Fidelity.

 Open an account with us